-- Any wait time on the user story level accumulates wait time for the entire epic, as long as they are on the “critical path”.
+Any wait time on the user story level accumulates wait time for the entire Kanban epic, as long as they are on the “critical path”.

 Why is Flow Efficiency Important on the Portfolio Kanban Level?

-Imagine a real-life scenario, where a RnD department works on 50+ epics.
-These epics are broken down in 200+ user stories.
+Imagine a real-life scenario where an RnD department works on 50+ Kanban epics.
+These epics are broken down into 200+ user stories.
 These 200 stories are being worked on by 5+ teams.
-This is a really hard situation to manage and most of the time, nobody knows where things are and why they are taking so long to complete.
+This is a tough situation to manage, and most of the time, nobody knows where things are and why they are taking so long to complete.